Morong, Rizal: San Guillermo

 Also in 2005, San Guillermo National High School was established.

 The first wave of San Guillermo immigrants to America came in the early-1900s.
 San Guillermo natives living in California maintain their cultural heritage by hosting a gathering on Memorial Day in celebration of feast of patron saint San Isidro Labrador.
 Most San Guillermo natives live in the metropolitan areas of Los Angeles and San Francisco, and the feast is alternately celebrated in both cities since its conception in 1979.

 Maybancal

 Located in the east of the town, the main industries in Brgy.
 Maybancal are farming, food and textile manufacturing.
 There are about 8,709 residents living in the area with the ratio of men to women of 1:2.

 San Juan

 Barangay San Juan is Morong's center of business and trade.
 It is said to be the highest remitting income revenue among the barangays of the town.

-Some of the major commercial establishments located in San Juan are Jollibee, Chowking, SM Savemore (housed in Morong Centerpoint), RCBC Savings Bank, UCPB Savings Bank, D.I.Y Hardware, Mercury Drugstore, and Mang Inasal.

-Other local establishments found in this area are the THRIFTMART (formerly known as Ronan Grocery Store), Camillus Chicken, Mateo's bookstore, Morong Doctor's Hospital, Rizal Provincial Hospital, Hernandez Bookstore, ERWIN'S Boutique, Supreme Care Medical Diagnostic and Imaging Center Inc., Cesar S.D.
-Mateo Memorial Clinic, and Cristina Mart.

 Also located in Brgy.
 San Juan is the town's parish church & St. Jerome's Academy.
 The facade of St. Jerome Parish Church is a Department of Tourism recognized tourist spot.